Jakob Nielsen's Alertbox, November 20, 2006:

 decisions are made.
 In addition, SOUPS will include a poster

-in which authors will exhibit their posters.
+session in which authors will exhibit their posters.
 Note,

 poster abstracts should be formatted like short papers, not